open/close all folders

 - Doctor Steel.
 Not necessarily wicked, per se, but most definitely a creator of twisted toys.
 "Buzzsaw Babies", "Rabies Babies", "Polly Pukes-A-Lot", and gasoline-filled Super Soakers, just to name a few.

-- Champions has has least two villainous toymakers who make lethal toys to aid them in their crimes: Dark Harlequin and Punchinello.
+- Champions has has least three villainous toymakers who make lethal toys to aid them in their crimes: Dark Harlequin, Playtime, and Punchinello.

 - In Dungeons & Dragons' Ravenloft setting, toymaker Guiseppe is not actually evil, but went insane after his Pinocchio Expy turned into a serial killer.
 He still makes toys, but they should most definitely be kept out of reach of children (and anyone else you don't want to die or be horribly cursed.)

-- Werewolf: The Apocalypse features one of these in the form of Avalon Toys, a subsidiary of Pentex.
-As with most of the companies under the Pentex banner, they're dedicated to spreading the influence of the Wyrm and furthering the downfall of the human race by any means available to them, namely by handing out toys that turn children into monsters - both figuratively and literally.
+- Werewolf: The Apocalypse features a corporate version in the form of Avalon Toys, a subsidiary of Pentex.
+As with most of the companies under the Pentex banner, they're dedicated to spreading the influence of the Wyrm and furthering the downfall of the human race by any means available to them, that is, by handing out toys that turn children into monsters - both figuratively and literally.
 However, according to Subsidiaries, CEO Daniel Dial has been sidelining the monster-making toys in favour of toys that subtly whittle away at the free will of children, gradually ensuring a workforce of glassy-eyed zombies for other Pentex subsidiaries.

 - Stauf from The 7th Guest earned a reputation as a toymaker, creating dolls from his strange dreams that serve as a means of killing several children.
 And it only goes downhill from there...